-How to recycle your old appliances
+How to reuse and recycle your old appliances

 - Removal of your old appliance